SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Cloud_Remote_Access.md

 - Access files or webpages on the DMA that have been made available for public access.<!-- RN 38426 -->

-  To access such files, use the remote access URL followed by `/public/` (e.g. `https://ziine-skyline.on.dataminer.services/public/`).
+  To access such files, use the remote access URL followed by `/public/` (e.g. the file *image.png* via `https://ziine-skyline.on.dataminer.services/public/image.png`).

   To make files or webpages available for public access, add them in the folder `C:\Skyline DataMiner\Webpages\public\` on the DMA.